-I moved to Shanghai in July 2013, twenty years after Shanghai opened it’s first metro station.
-Today, the Shanghai Metro is now the world’s longest underground transit system.
-The 16 metro lines transport an average of 8 million people daily.
-Twenty years ago, line 1 handled just 1.1 million riders in the whole year.
+The Shanghai metro system was established in 1993, and just twenty years later it was the world’s longest underground transit system.
+The sixteen metro lines transport an average of eight million people daily.
+Twenty years before, line 1 handled just 1.1 million riders in the whole year.

-Fascinated by how this development has dramatically changed the city’s social, economic and geographical structure, I decided to explore the landscapes and the lives around every terminal station.
-Terminal stations that had become landmarks of the rapidly expanding city limits.
-I visited each once, spending a morning or afternoon documenting my brief encounter.
-The images were taken in my initial two months in Shanghai, during the hottest summer the city had experienced in 140 years.
+Fascinated by how this development has dramatically changed the city’s social, economic and geographical structure, Liz explored the landscapes and the lives around every terminal station.
+These stations have become landmarks of the rapidly expanding city limits.
+Visiting each once, Liz spent a morning or afternoon documenting the brief encounter.
+The images were taken in her initial two months in Shanghai, during the hottest summer the city had experienced in 140 years.

 The project is published by Be-Poles as the book ‘Shanghai’, for the Portrait de Villes series.